 Apple cider syrup is made with fresh apple cider, brown sugar, cloves, and cinnamon.
 Serve this simple fresh tasting pancake syrup over pancakes, waffles, or French toast for breakfast or brunch.
-You can also find other pancake and waffle syrup recipes here.

 Not that many years ago, buying a bottle of pancake syrup was almost unheard of and there were few products available even if you wanted to do so.
 Most families made do with what they had around the house.
 I remember the days of using Karo syrup on pancakes and waffles.